Your Cart is Empty

 A strong and steadfast voice for increased knowledge, understanding, and services, Dawn-Marie has been building connections with individuals and organizations around the world that seek to be more knowledgeable, helpful, diverse, and inclusive.
 She takes a supportive stand for those who self-identify and advocates for Neurodiversity to be understood as a wide-ranging group of neurotypes that have both intellectual, creative, and emotional strengths as well as needs for accommodation and assistance.

-In addition to her coaching, Dawn-Marie is an active speaker, consultant, author, and advocate for Neurodiverse individuals and families, and is the lead organizer and sponsor of INAS 2022 Neurodiversity Conference.
-She is neurodiverse and has three adult children who are as well.
+In addition to her coaching, Dawn-Marie is an active speaker, consultant, author, and advocate for Neurodivergent individuals and families, and is the lead organizer and sponsor of INAS 2022 Neurodiversity Conference.
+She is autistic, ADHD, dyslexic, dyscalculaic, and dyspraxic, and has three adult children who are neurodivergent as well.
+(In-person/Virtual recorded)

 Allyson Aylesworth is a DIR Floortime-trained Physical Therapist with extensive